qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/raster.rst

 .. contents::
    :local:

-The code snippets on this page needs the following imports:
+The code snippets on this page needs the following imports if you're outside the pyqgis console:

 .. code-block:: python